-Students are nominated throughout the third-year by their peers at the conclusion of each clerkship block.
+Students are nominated at the end of their third year by their peers with whom they have completed third year.
 The three nominating questions are:

 - 1. Please choose a classmate who best personifies the quote, "the secret of good patient care is in caring for the patient." - 2.
-Please choose a classmate you would want as the doctor for yourself or a loved one. - 3.
-Please choose a classmate who motivates you and your peers to make our healthcare environment more caring and equitable for patients and healthcare providers.
+Please choose a classmate who demonstrates respect for colleagues and the health care team. - 3.
+Please choose a classmate you would want as the doctor for yourself or a loved one.